 Sites 46, 46a, 46b and 47

-Petrie records that an unbroken chain of at least 6 circles were destroyed here around 1793.
-There are many stray and erratic boulders, and some 30 to 40 have been gathered aound the south side of a water hole here.
+Petrie records that an unbroken chain of at least six circles was completely destroyed in this area around 1793.
+There are many stray and erratic boulders, and some thirty to forty have been gathered aound the south side of a wet area about 500 meters south of Listoghil.
 Certainly, when you look across the fence to the east, the field looks completely cleared.
-The photo above shows the spread of boulders to the west.

-No. 46Situated in the next field to LVII, to the west, and "close to the ditch which cuts off a portion of it." - Petrie.
-It is a few paces to the northwest of LVII (caltragh?).
-"This circle appears rather to have been a cashel or fort than a place of interment.
-The diameter is about 120 feet, and the wall 10 feet in thickness.
-It is composed of enormous-sized stones mixed with earth, and has a ditch and bank surrounding it.
-It has also two smaller walls within it, and extending across it in parallel right lines, as see the plan." - Petrie.
 "This curious monument appears to have been originally rudely circular......
-The circumvallation consists of an earthen rampart mixed with stones, and about 10 feet in thickness.
+The circumvallation consists of an earthen rampart mixed with stones, and about ten feet in thickness.
 In the interior are two smaller banks extending across it in parallel lines.
-None of the enormous-sized stones which formerly composed the rampart now remain; but two boulders on either side of the gap in the south arc of the circle may perhaps mark the jambs of a rude entrance." - Wood-Martin.
-Circular earthworks divided by a bank traversing their interior area are known to German archaeologists.
-See drawing of the "Schlossberg" near Witzen in the Neues Lausitzishes Mag., vol. lvii., pl. facing page 466.
+None of the enormous-sized stones which formerly composed the rampart now remain; but two boulders on either side of the gap in the south arc of the circle may perhaps mark the jambs of a rude entrance."

 No. 46 (a)

 Near No. 46 (dolmen-circle).
 This is not noticed by Petrie.